Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 A customer in Thailand probably won’t buy from you if they can only pay in Singapore Dollars with a payment method they’ve never heard of.
 You have to offer familiar, local payment options to build trust and drive conversions.

 Handling currency conversion is the other side of this coin.
 You need a way to show prices in your customer’s local currency without letting fluctuating exchange rates destroy your profit margins.
-Actionable Tip: Use a Shopify app that allows for local currency display, and set your product prices with a small buffer (e.g., 3-5%) to absorb minor currency fluctuations without needing to update prices daily.
+Actionable Tip: Most marketplaces handle currency display automatically for local buyers.
+For your own Shopify or WooCommerce store, enable multi-currency display and set your product prices with a small buffer (e.g., 3-5%) to absorb minor currency fluctuations without needing to update prices daily.
+Track your true margins per market using a profit margin calculator.

 4. Returns Management